 Don’t keep asking the same questions

 It is aggravating to look for content you just used in a proposal and not be able to find it when you need to use it again.
-It is even more aggravating to have your work interrupted repeatedly to answer the same question-again.
+It is even more aggravating to have your work interrupted repeatedly to answer the same question again.
 Spare yourself and your SME from this unnecessary aggravation by storing this content instead.
-Collect, organize, and catalog the content your SME’s provides for future use.
+Collect, organize, and catalog the content your SME’s provide for future use.

 How Expedience helps you work with your SMEs